Module 5 Cleaning Data in R

 What to do about about values outside of a variable’s allowed range?

-• Replace them with the range limit, e.g. replace a rating of 6 on a 1 to 5 rating scale with 5.
+). - Replace them with the range limit, e.g. replace a rating of

 5.1.6 Ride duration constraints

-In this exercise, you’ll replace erroneous data with the range limit (1440 minutes), however, you could just as easily replace these values with NAs.
+In this exercise, you’ll replace erroneous data with the range limit (1440 minutes), however, you could just as easily replace these values with NA

 # Create breaks